CANTUS-Project/pysolr-q-tor/README.rst

 Requirements
 ============

 For ``pysolr-tornado`` we only, and always, test with the following software.
+So far.

  * Solr 4.10
  * CPython 3.4